Mom gives out over 200 backpacks to kids in her neighborhood

 “I said I’ll put it into plan and just started buying backpacks last year," Sharifsain said.
 “Then I just kept seeing backpacks and I just kept buying backpacks.”

-Before long, Sharifsain had gathered over 200 backpacks and enough supplies to fill them.
+Before long, Sharifsain had gathered more than 200 backpacks and enough supplies to fill them.
 Her effort was mostly self-funded, boosted with contributions from Robinson Popcorn and Starbucks.

 A block of Prince Street Southeast was closed off on Saturday for Sharifsain's "Backpack Bash."